Orthodox Jewish protesters blast Cuomo, de Blasio over new coronavirus restrictions

 NYC ORTHODOX JEWISH COMMUNITY PROTESTS NEW STATE-MANDATED CORONAVIRUS LOCKDOWNS

-De Blasio has repeatedly warned that anyone not complying with mask mandates will be fined up to $1,000, but the New York Police Department told Fox News that no fines were issued and no arrests were made during Tuesday's demonstrations.

-Protesters chanted "Jewish lives matter," decrying new restrictions by state officials that have reduced religious gatherings at synagogues to 10 people or less and shuttered schools and nonessential businesses in nine neighborhoods.
+Protesters on Tuesday night chanted "Jewish lives matter," decrying new restrictions by state officials that have reduced religious gatherings at synagogues to 10 people or less and shuttered schools and nonessential businesses in nine neighborhoods.

 In New York City, about 11,600 people have tested positive since Sept.
 1, compared with less than 7,400 in August.